 This can be simplified to:

-So, in the case of a vertical line, the equation is x is equal to c, where c is equal to the x-coordinate for any point on the line.
+So, in the case of a vertical line, for any y-coordinate, x is equal to a constant C, where C is equal to the x-coordinate for any point on the line.

 - IXL, Standard form of linear equations, https://www.ixl.com/math/lessons/standard-form-of-linear-equations